Carnitas Querétaro

 Enmoladas are another form of a mole dinner, and are popular as a Lent meal (when

-the topping.
-The menu offers either cheese or chicken inside, but personally I think if I want chicken the
+the chile as the topping.
+The menu offers either cheese or chicken inside, but personally I think if I

 Carnitas (pork) is the signature dish of this restaurant, with the recipe originating in